-To effectively support its responsibilities, the Board has four committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Compliance Committee.
+To effectively support its responsibilities, the Board has three (3) committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Each committee is currently comprised of independent directors.
+The Company also has a Compliance Committee, which is discussed in more detail below.
 For a director to be considered independent, the director must meet the bright line independence standards under the listing standards of The NASDAQ Stock Market, Inc. ("NASDAQ") and the Board must affirmatively determine that the director has no material relationship with us, directly, or as a partner, stockholder or officer of an organization that has a relationship with us.
 The Board determines director independence based on an analysis of the independence requirements of the NASDAQ listing standards.
 In addition, the Board will consider all relevant facts and circumstances in making an independence determination.
 The Board also considers all commercial, industrial, banking, consulting, legal, accounting, charitable, familial or other business relationships any director may have with us.
 The Board has determined that the following seven directors satisfy the independence requirements of NASDAQ: Bonnie Biumi, Frank J. Fahrenkopf, James B. Hawkins, Gregory J. Kozicz, Michael E. Pegram, David P. Tomick and Roger P. Wagner.